Working together to protect our brain health

 3. Working with government.

 We understand that there are factors out of our control that can make healthy choices more difficult.
-Some risk factors for dementia – including air pollution and traumatic brain injury – are hard to avoid as individuals but can be addressed by wider societal action.
+And some risk factors for dementia –such as air pollution – are hard to avoid as individuals but can be addressed by working together.

-To help drive this effort, we’re asking government to work with us to develop a brain health strategy.
-It should include a commitment to implement cost-effective interventions to address the risk factors we know have greatest impact on dementia risk.
-We also want to see new resources on brain health for health care professionals, like GPs.
-We want to help them understand the latest evidence and feel empowered to support their patients in the best way.
+To help drive this effort, we’re working with the government to help ensure risk reduction and brain health are core features of its new dementia strategy.
+We’re asking government to take inspiration from the brain health consensus statement, acknowledge the value of protecting our brains and expand policies to address more risk factors for dementia.
+We also want to see new resources on brain health for health care professionals, like GPs, to help them understand the latest evidence and feel empowered to support their patients in the best way.